crybapp/borealis/README.md

 Once you have finished your changes, run `yarn build` to fully compile to `dist/`.
 You should do this before committing.

 ## Questions / Issues
-If you have an issues with `@cryb/borealis`, please either open a GitHub issue, contact a maintainer or join the [Cryb Discord Server](https://discord.gg/ShTATH4) and ask in #tech-support.
+If you have an issues with `@cryb/borealis`, please either open a GitHub issue, contact a maintainer or join the [Cryb Discord Server](https://discord.gg/ShTATH4) and ask in #tech-support